Automattic/wp-calypso/packages/wp-checkout/README.md

 ### CheckoutSubmitButton

 Renders the "Pay" button.
 Requires a `total` prop and a `paymentMethod` prop to identify the system it should use for submitting the data.
 The `value` prop can be used to customize the text which by default will be "Pay " followed by `total.amount.displayValue`.

+When clicked, the button will call its `onClick` prop.
+The parent component must then call the `submitCheckout()` function that is exported by this package which will take a specific action based on its first argument.

+### submitCheckout()

+Calling this function (which should only be done by the `CheckoutSubmitButton`) will take a specific action based on the payment method.

 ### CheckoutStep